 This healthy Thanksgiving recipe is sure to be a new holiday favorite.
 You won’t find gobs of butter or marshmallows in this one.

-Instead, you’ll get a gluten-free Thanksgiving side dish that’s naturally sweetened with vanilla beans and almond milk.
+Instead, you’ll get a gluten-free Thanksgiving side dish that’s naturally sweetened with vanilla and coconut milk.
 The pecan oat topping is good enough to eat solo, but trust me, you’ll love it even more with a bite of sweet potatoes.

 Vegetarian Thanksgiving Side Dishes

 Eating gluten-free doesn’t mean you have to skip out on mac and cheese.
 There are no blue box blues here.
-Instead, you have a homemade baked version made with actual cheese, milk and herbs — don’t skip the rosemary!
+Instead, you have a homemade baked version made with actual cheese, milk and cauliflower!

 Making this is almost as fast as the boxed version, but it tastes a whole lot better.

 This recipe is intended as a game day snack, but I think the flavors are just perfect for a Thanksgiving side dish.
-Grated sweet potato, ginger and flour make up the bulk of the fritters, while mayo, honey and sriracha sauce combine to create a sweet and spicy sauce.
+Grated sweet potato, parsnips, onion, and arrowroot or tapioca starch make up the bulk of the latkes, with your choice of two options provided.

 This one’s perfect for munching on while waiting for the rest of your Thanksgiving dinner.